 Try this: Research some vegan or plant-based options that fit in with the rest of your menu.
 You can find Mexican, Italian, American and even Steakhouse options that are delicious plant-based workarounds.

-When you roll out your new menu or new dish, be sure to advertise it on social media and utilize it as a PR opportunity.
+When you roll out your new menu or a new dish, be sure to advertise it on social media and utilize it as a PR opportunity.
 Publicize it on your website and social media to build excitement and draw in an audience and start the word-of-mouth process.

-Go for minimal-ingredient meals in the beginning
+Go for minimal-ingredient meals at the beginning